Tai Solarin University of Education

-Tai Solarin University of Education (TASUED) is a federal university of education in Nigeria.
+Tai Solarin Federal University of Education (TASFUED) is a federal university of education in Nigeria.
 It was established in 2005 as a state university in Ogun State.
 The Federal Government on Friday, March 7, 2025 adopted the institution as a federal university.
-This decision, was approved by President Bola Ahmed Tinubu, which marks the transition of TASUED from a state-owned institution to a federal university.
+This decision was approved by President Bola Ahmed Tinubu, and marked the transition of TASUED from a state-owned institution to a nation government-university.
 It is located in Ijagun, Ijebu-Ode, Ogun State.

 History

 The university was named after the Nigerian educational administrator and human rights activist Tai Solarin (1922-1994).
-It is the 76th approved university in Nigeria by the National Universities Commission The Tai Solarin University of Education (TASUED, pronounced TARSUD), was proclaimed a full-fledged university (and a transformation of the erstwhile Tai Solarin College of Education, established January 1978, on 29 January 2005 by the administration of Otunba Gbenga Daniel.
+It is the 76th approved university in Nigeria by the National Universities Commission The Tai Solarin University of Education (TASUED, pronounced TA-SOOD), was proclaimed a full-fledged university (and a transformation of the erstwhile Tai Solarin College of Education, established January 1978, on 29 January 2005 by the administration of Otunba Gbenga Daniel.
 The Nation’s Premier University of Education.

-TASUED was officially approved as a university by the National Universities Commission (NUC) on Tuesday, 28 November, 2005.
+TASFUED was officially approved as a university by the National Universities Commission (NUC) on Tuesday, 28 November, 2005.
 The university has, from inception, incorporated a four-year mandatory vocational and entrepreneurial study into the curriculum of its B.Ed., B.Sc.
 (Ed.), B.Sc., and B.A.
 (Ed.) programs such that students are awarded two certificates at graduation, one in their chosen course of study and the other a proficiency certificate in the vocational and entrepreneurial study.
 Furthermore, in a sequel to the NUC Resource Assessment exercise in April 2019, the Commission, in addition to the existing programs (undergraduate and postgraduate), granted the university the approval to establish some postgraduate programs and the full-time mode of some undergraduate programs.
 In all, 59 programs were newly approved: 33 PhD programs, 13 M.A., M.Sc., M.A.(Ed.), and M.Sc.(Ed.) programs, and 13 B.A. and B.Sc. programs.